sateeshyegireddi/MovieFlix/README.md

 * Budget

 ### Bonus:

 Using pagination to get and display the movie list.
-Note:- API key can be created here https://www.themoviedb.org/settings/api
+*Note: API key can be created here https://www.themoviedb.org/settings/api